Grants, Loans and Scholarships

 Applying for Financial Aid

 Students must apply for financial aid each year by filing the Free Application for Federal Student Aid (FAFSA) and submitting other required forms.
-Federal aid awarded by Financial Aid Services is not automatically renewed.
-You will need our Federal School Code which is 001866 to complete the FAFSA.
+Federal aid awarded by Student Financial Services is not automatically renewed.
+You will need our Federal School Code, which is 001866, to complete the FAFSA.

 Federal student aid through the Department of Education is available for qualifying students in the form of:

-To begin the process for determining your eligibility for Federal file your Free Application for Federal Student Aid (FAFSA)
+To begin the process for determining your eligibility for federal aid, file your FAFSA.

 Many states offer aid to their residents, part of which may be available for out-of-state tuition.
-Check with your high school counselor or State Department of Education for more information.
+Check with your high school counselor or your state's Department of Education for more information.

 File your FAFSA no later than July 1, to establish your eligibility for the Iowa Tuition Grant.
-You must be enrolled at least 3 hours in an Iowa private college to receive the Iowa Tuition Grant.
+You must be enrolled in at least three hours in an Iowa private college to receive the Iowa Tuition Grant.

 Visit Iowa College Student Aid Commission for more information

-Full-time students on the Lamoni Campus and full-time nursing students on the Independence campus may be eligible for Grants and/or Scholarships.
-GPA requirements are based on a 4.0 scale.
+Full-time students on the Lamoni campus and full-time nursing students on the Independence campus may be eligible for grants and/or scholarships.
+Grade point average (GPA) requirements are based on a 4.0 scale.